kriskowal/lode/README.md

         }
     }

+A package can also opt to "include" the Node API's in its own module name-space.
+This is what Lode does internally when loading packages that were designed for NPM, in addition to translating the NPM `"dependencies"` array into `"mappings"` to the locally installed NPM packages.

+    {
+        "includes": [
+            {"capability": "node@0.4"}
+        ]
+    }

-It is my intent to create more and finer-grain capabilities, and a user-interface for mediating capabilities for suspicious packages.
+It is my intent to create more and finer-grain capabilities, and an API and perhaps a user-interface for mediating capabilities for suspicious packages.

-Capabilities are not yet enforced, but you can get a summary of the capabilities that a package requires by reading the linkage information for that package.
+There is not yet any mechanism for white-listing capabilities that a package is (and its dependencies are) permitted to use, but you can get a summary of the capabilities that a package requires by reading the linkage information for that package.

     $ lodown <url>
     {